Kathleen Innes: Literary work and affiliation with the BBC

+Promoting self-governance for Africans

 Given the time frame, Innes' anti-segregationist ideas were radical, but she supported the ability of Africans to "rationally" govern themselves.
 She published Peacemaking in Africa (1932), which argued for a disinterested third party to assist in settling disputes and pointed out that so-called "civilized nations" had armed the Africans, which in turn led to wars.

+World War II activities

 During The Blitz, Innes moved back to Hampshire and operated the London WILPF out of her home.
 Until the end of the war, she wrote articles about international politics.
 When the conflict ceased, she continued publishing, writing local histories about the Hampshire area and some biblical stories.

 Death and legacy

 Innes died on 27 March 1967 from colon cancer in Andover, Hampshire, England.
 Some of her literary criticisms and her Hampshire history continued to be reprinted into the 1980s.